EcologyOfVisionBristol/HermitCrabPolarizationVision2023/README.md

 1. Clone this repository ([instructions here for MATLAB](https://uk.mathworks.com/help/simulink/ug/clone-git-repository.html))
 2. Load the project file (`HermitCrabPolVisionMATLAB.prj`, by double-clicking in MATLAB)
+3. Install any uninstalled dependencies, above.
-3. Run the function `plotHermitCrabFigures` to process data and plot figure 1
+4. Run the function `plotHermitCrabFigures` to process data and plot figure 1

 ## Statistical Analysis (R)